International Institute for Sustainable Development: History and organization

-IISD has a 14-member board, chaired by Michelle Edkins, Managing Director at BlackRock.
+IISD has a 15-member board, chaired by Michelle Edkins, Managing Director at BlackRock.
 IISD's founding board chair is Lloyd McGinnis.
-President and CEO of IISD is Richard Florizone (2020–present).
+The President and CEO of IISD is Patricia Fuller (2024–present), who was formerly Canada’s Ambassador for Climate Change.

-Current Work
+Work

-IISD's vision is “a world where people and the planet thrive.”
+IISD's vision is of "a world where people and the planet thrive".
 The Institute works with intergovernmental organizations, governments, academic institutions, the private sector, and civil society organizations around the world.
 This collaboration includes developing new research, conducting news reporting and analysis, providing technical assistance and capacity-building support, and convening workshops and other knowledge-sharing events.

 To achieve that vision, IISD has structured its work around a framework called CREATE, which underpins the organization's current strategic plan through 2025.
 The pillars of CREATE are Climate, Resources, Economies, Act Together, and Engage.

 Climate

 IISD's Climate work addresses two overarching pillars: climate change mitigation and climate change adaptation.

 The work on climate change mitigation is undertaken primarily by IISD's Energy program, which helps governments as they embark on energy policy reforms towards achieving a just transition to net-zero economies by 2050, including through the increased uptake of renewable energy sources and the phase-out of fossil fuel subsidies.

 IISD's Energy program is also home to the Global Subsidies Initiative, which provides data, research, and insights into reforming fossil fuel subsidies and fisheries subsidies.
 As part of IISD's work under its Climate pillar, IISD will serve as the first permanent secretariat of the Beyond Oil and Gas Alliance (BOGA).
 This initiative was announced by a dozen national and sub-national governments at the United Nations Climate Conference in Glasgow in November 2021 and has the objective of phasing out oil and gas production.

 The work on climate change adaptation is undertaken by IISD's Resilience program, which works on advising policymakers on how to improve their countries’ resilience to climate-related risks and adapt to climate change impacts.
 The Resilience program also works on environment, conflict, and peacebuilding; how the arts can support effective climate adaptation action; and how governments can address climate change mitigation and adaptation in tandem, rather than separately.
 Through the Resilience program, IISD is the secretariat of the NAP Global Network.